Logo and Usage

 Q: Do I need a written license to use the Blue Button marks?

 A: A written license is not required to use the Blue Button marks.
-As long as the guidelines and the Rules for Use are followed the Blue Button Marks are available for your use.
-By using the Blue Button Marks, you agree to follow these guidelines.
+As long as the guidelines and the Service Mark Use Rules are followed, the Blue Button Marks are available for your use.
+By using the Blue Button Marks, you accept and agree to follow these guidelines and rules.

 Q. What are the Blue Button Marks?